VitharMe/rpi-sysbench/README.md

 # rpi-sysbench
-Sysbench, a cross-platform and multi-threaded benchmark tool for benchmark the CPU.
+Sysbench for Raspberry Pi, a cross-platform and multi-threaded benchmark tool for benchmark the CPU.

 ### How To run
 Execute the sh file